Skip to contents

 #> /home/runner/work/ecokit/ecokit/docs/reference

-# up one directory
+# Parent directory

 normalize_path("../")